 - In a large dutch oven, saute the chicken pieces with 2 tablespoons of oil for 5 minutes on high heat, turning the chicken once.
 Remove from the pan and set aside.

 - Add the onions to the dutch oven and saute over medium heat for about 15 minutes or until lightly golden.

 - Add garlic and turmeric and saute for 2 additional minutes.

-- Toss the peeled and quartered eggplants with 1 teaspoon of salt.
+- While the chicken cooks, toss the peeled and quartered eggplants with 1 teaspoon of salt.

-- In the same pan saute the eggplants over medium-low heat adding as much oil as needed to brown the eggplants on all sides.
+- In a large frying pan saute the eggplants over medium-low heat adding as much oil as needed to brown the eggplants on all sides.
 About 15 to 20 minutes.
 Remove from the pan and set aside.

 - Arrange the partially cooked eggplants on top of the stew and gently press them down to submerge them into the stew.

 - Cover and cook over low heat for another 30 minutes.
 Chicken should be tender and readily falling off the bone.